Relay Observability

 Check the dead letter queue

-Dead letters are messages that could not be delivered to any endpoint.
-Fetch them from the dead letters endpoint:
+Dead letters are messages that could not be delivered.
+Fetch them:

-curl http://localhost:4242/api/relay/dead-lettersEach dead letter includes the original envelope with its subject, payload, and budget.
-The reason for rejection is embedded in the envelope metadata.
-Common reasons include:
+curl http://localhost:4242/api/relay/dead-lettersEach dead letter includes the original envelope with subject, payload, and budget.
+Common reasons:

-- No matching endpoints -- The subject has no registered endpoints.
-Verify the endpoint is registered with
+- No matching endpoints — The subject has no registered endpoints.
+Verify with

-GET /api/relay/endpoints. - Budget exceeded -- The message's hop count, TTL, or call budget was exhausted before delivery.
+GET /api/relay/endpoints. - Budget exceeded — The message's hop count, TTL, or call budget was exhausted.

-- Access denied -- The sender does not have permission to publish to the target subject.
+- Access denied — The sender lacks permission to publish to the target subject.
 Check

 access-rules.json.